pasturm/esaora/README.md

-# esaorsa
+# irrsa
-### RStudio Addin to insert " = ".
+### RStudio Addins to insert or replace text.

-The esaorsa package (Equal Sign Assignment Operator RStudio Addin) provides a RStudio addin which inserts " = " at the cursor position.
-The addin can be bound to a keyboard shortcut (e.g. Alt+- to replace the Rstudio shortcut for " <- ").
+The irrsa (Insert or Replace RStudio Addins) package provides a RStudio addin which inserts " = " at the cursor position and an addin which replaces "\\" with "/".
+The addins can be bound to keyboard shortcuts (e.g. Alt+- to replace the Rstudio shortcut for " <- " with " = ").

 ### Installation
 ```
 install.packages("devtools")
-devtools::install_github("pasturm/esaorsa")
+devtools::install_github("pasturm/irrsa")
 ```

 ### How to assign a keyboard shortcut in RStudio to the addin